CZ52.com - The CZ-52Pistol

 The original magazines have been difficult to find lately, with most places just selling aftermarket magazines that don't feed right.
 We found a nice stash of original Czech-made magazines in brand new condition.
 Check them out:

-NEW!
 Ported Muzzle Brakes

 This custom-made muzzle brake for the CZ-52 with threaded barrel reduces muzzle flip and hides some of the muzzle plume as well.
-We will be coming out with our own custom design soon.

 Please note: These are intended for 7.62x25 and 9mm threaded barrels only.